nhs-r-community/NHSRdatasets/cran-comments.md

   * Ubuntu Linux 16.04 LTS, R-release, GCC
   * Fedora Linux, R-devel, clang, gfortran

-Currently error on Solaris via R-hub, but nowhere else as 'Modelmetrics' package, used in a vignette, is not available on their Solaris R build.
-Builds correctly with no errors on all other platforms.

 ## R CMD check results
 There were no ERRORs, WARNINGs OR NOTES.

 ## Downstream dependencies
-There are currently no downstream dependencies for this package.
+There are no known downstream dependencies for this package.